RomanGhost/PredictionPrice/README.md

 # PredictionPrice
 telegram bot for prediction stocks price of Nintendo

-Read more about project on kaggle:
+Read more about the project on kaggle: https://www.kaggle.com/naklz1337/time-series